Charlotte, North Carolina: 20th century

+21st century

 In December 2002, Charlotte and much of central North Carolina were hit by an ice storm that resulted in more than 1.3 million people losing power.
 During an abnormally cold December, many were without power for weeks.
 Many of the city's Bradford pear trees split apart under the weight of the ice.

 In August 2015 and September 2016, the city experienced several days of protests related to the police shootings of Jonathan Ferrell and Keith Scott.